kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/import-pokemon.md

 This use case showcases a more complex scenario involving an async process.
 Usually, when working with microservices, there are use cases where some of the processing needs to happen asynchronously, for example, when triggering a user notification, generating reports, or processing a payment order.
 With this endpoint, we provide an example of how users can implement trace-based testing for such scenarios.

-Here the process in split in two phases:
+Here the process is split into two phases:
-1. an API call that enqueue a import request to a queue
+1. An API call that enqueues an import request to a queue.
 ```mermaid
 sequenceDiagram
     participant Endpoint as POST /pokemon